david-hankinson/rails-bank-trx-reporting/README.md

   - feed transactions to the queue in bulk using Redis protocol and in the format that is used by Sidekiq
   - create the aggregations (Reports) from a read replica
 - PowerBI adapter
+- use Redux instead of passing state to child components